sethherr/soulheart/README.md

 Soulheart is a gem.
 It uses [hiredis](https://github.com/redis/hiredis) on Ruby MRI.
 Add these lines to your gemfile:

     gem 'soulheart'
-    gem 'hiredis', '~> 0.6.0' # Skip if using JRuby
+    gem 'hiredis', '~> 0.6.0' # Skip using JRuby
     gem 'redis', '>= 3.2.0', require: ['redis', 'redis/connection/hiredis'] # Skip if using JRuby

-And then put this in your routes.rb
+And add this in your routes.rb:

     require 'soulheart/server'

+    Rails.application.routes.draw do
+      # .... your application routes

       mount Soulheart::Server => '/soulhearts'
+    end

 You can then access the server when your rails app is running.
 You can run the [Soulheart commands](https://sethherr.github.io/soulheart/commands/) from that directory.